 Next time the LightBug wakes up it will send its current position (more on this below).
 It will keep you updated until you cancel the emergency mode.

 It really is that easy.
 Once set up there's nothing else to do.
 Not even charge it (as long as there is some light).

-LightBug comes with a number of inclusive location credits which should be enough for most people.
+LightBug comes with a number of inclusive location and alert credits which should be enough for most people.
 If your pets run away on a daily basis though, you might need to buy more.
 We think this is a fair way of covering our server costs without charging you for something you only use occasionally.